 - Design Swap: Have teams whose users face similar challenges swap devices.
 Tell them that their users are interested in adapting these new devices for their own needs.
-See what new adaptations the teams can come up with. - DIY Manual: Introduce an additional design scenario.
-The occupational therapist wants to share these ideas with other clients so they can recreate them and continue to adapt them.
-Have teams design DIY manuals for their devices.
-For assessments and rubrics for this extension, see the Unit Plan.
+See what new adaptations the teams can come up with. - DIY Manual: To add an assessment to the project, introduce an additional design scenario.
+See the scenario and directions for this DIY manual along with a sample rubric at the end of this Unit Plan.